tmdarwen/PhaseVocoder/Documentation/HowThePhaseVocoderWorks.md

 **Pitch Shifting**

-Shifting the pitch of audio without changing its length is done using a resampler in conjunction with the phase vocoding technique described in earlier pages of this document.
+Shifting the pitch of audio without changing its length is done using a resampler in conjunction with the phase vocoding technique described above.

 The key to understanding pitch shifting is to understand that playing audio back at different sample rates adjusts the pitch of the audio.
 For example, if you have audio of a C2 piano note (65.41 Hz) recorded at 44.1 KHz, playing back the audio at twice the sample rate (88.2 KHz) will result in a C3 piano note (130.81 Hz), effectively adjusting the pitch up by an octave.